briandgomez/Study/Back End/Notes.md

 **relational databases** - stores data in tables which are made of rows and columns similar to a spreadsheet.
 These tables are linked to other tables through keys.

 **primary key** - a unique number used to identify each record(row) in a table
-**foreign key** - the number that is used to link 2 tables together (The column name for a primary key and foreign key are same).
+**foreign key** - the number that is used to link 2 tables together
 ![image](https://user-images.githubusercontent.com/69539559/163200338-7ac15836-eb19-4ff3-aacb-884de0dfed21.png)
 (The table with the primary key is called the *Parent Table* and the other table is called the *Child Table*)
 **unique key** - a number that ensures that each row in a particular column is unique